arizona-linguistics/colrc-v2/README.md

 ## Working with Git

-This section will be a short guide on how to use Git.
+This section will serve as a tutorial on how to use Git/GitHub, as well as a guide regarding our personal workflow in this repository.

 <br>